VDOT Process for Securing Professional Services

 VDOT PROCESS FOR SECURING PROFESSIONAL SERVICES

-The methods for procuring professional services by VDOT are set forth in Departmental Policy Memorandum 6-3 and Chapter 7, Title 11 (Virginia Public Procurement Act) of the Code of Virginia.
+The methods for procuring professional services by VDOT are set forth in the VDOT Manual for the Procurement and Administration of Professional Services.

-Each division within VDOT and each District Administrator are responsible for determining the need for the use of the private sector to accomplish their program.
+Each VDOT Division Administrator is is responsible for determining the need for the use of the private sector to accomplish the program.
 This is determined by analyzing the available manpower, time available and required technical skills as they relate to the projected work program.
-This is normally done on an annual basis once the Six Year Improvement Plan is approved in July by the Commonwealth Transportation Board (CTB).
-Upon adoption of the program, the Division/District Administrator determines the need for the use of the private sector.
-The advertisement process, referred to as the Request for Proposal (RFP), is then begun.
+The Alternative Project Delivery Division is responsible for the procurement process.
 Projects are advertised throughout the year.

-HOW CAN FIRMS GAIN ACCESS TO THE VBO?
+HOW CAN FIRMS GAIN ACCESS TO THE eVA?

 Access is gained through your computer and an Internet account.